grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 --sign-only \
 --blockhash $(cat nonce.txt) \
 --fee-payer hot-wallet.json \
+--from cold-wallet.json \
 --nonce $(cat nonce-account-address.txt) \
 --nonce-authority hot-wallet.json \
+--stake-authority cold-wallet.json \
+--withdraw-authority cold-wallet.json \
 stake-account.json 1
 ```
-**Note** The amount sent to the stake account comes from the cold wallet as it is set as the keypair in the config.
+**Note** The following options are included as a visual reference, --from, --stake-authority, --withdraw-authority.
+They use the client keypair by default and in this case it is already set to cold-wallet.json.

 *Live Run*:
 Update the `<AMOUNT>` as needed.
 Leave a small amount in the cold wallet for future fees (0.005).